This guide will walk you through the steps required to correctly enable output triggers in NAVconfig.

-2. Select "Output trigger" from the drop-down menu for Trigger 1, Trigger 2 or both.
+2. In the Interfaces > PPS/Triggers tab, complete the triggers settings by selecting "Output trigger" from the drop-down menu for Trigger 1, Trigger 2 or both.

 3. To set the amount of meters in between output pulses, select a ppm value from the drop-down list or type in the chosen value in the text box.